Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A greeting addressing the hiring manager by name

-- A brief introduction of yourself and your qualifications
+- Introducing yourself and showcasing your relevant qualifications

-- Highlighting your relevant experience and skills
+- A summary of your relevant experience and skills

 Dear [Hiring Manager’s Name]

-I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-Being highly skilled and experienced person in your field, I believe I would make the ideal choice for this opportunity.
+I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and experienced individual in [Your profession] I think I’d make a perfect fit for this opportunity.

-Thank you for taking the time to consider my application.
-I am looking forward to hearing from you.
+Thank you for taking a look at my application.
+I look forward to hearing from you.

 Sincerely,